Paula Hicks-Hudson

-Paula S. Hicks-Hudson (born May 28, 1951) is an American politician currently serving as a member of the Ohio House of Representatives.
+Paula S. Hicks-Hudson (born May 28, 1951) is an American politician who has served as a member of the Ohio Senate from the 11th district since 2022.
 She is the former Mayor of Toledo, Ohio.

 Early life and education

 Hicks-Hudson was born in Hamilton, Ohio.
 She earned a Bachelor of Arts from Spelman College, Master of Arts from Colorado State University, and Juris Doctor from the University of Iowa College of Law.

 Career

 She was admitted in the Ohio State Bar Association in 1982 and specialized in business and education Law, as well as Social Security and Working Disability before entering public office.

 Hicks-Hudson was appointed to the Toledo City Council in 2011, representing the 4th district, after Michael Ashford vacated the seat when he was elected to the Ohio General Assembly.
 She ran in the special election in May 2011, and again in the general election in November 2011, winning both to retain her seat.
 In 2013, her council colleagues voted for her to replace council President Joe McNamara when he resigned to run for mayor.

 While serving as Toledo city council president, she was sworn in as acting mayor after her predecessor Mike Collins suffered from cardiac arrest.
 She served in this office for several days until Collins died, at which point she ascended to the office of mayor.
-Hicks-Hudson becomes only the second woman to lead the city of Toledo.
-She also becomes the first African American woman to serve as mayor.
+Hicks-Hudson became only the second woman to lead the city of Toledo, and the first African American woman to serve as mayor.
 Toledo held a special election in November 2015 to fill the seat for the rest of the term.
 On March 18, 2015 Hicks-Hudson announced her candidacy for the November 2015 mayoral election.

-Hicks-Hudson won election to a full term on November 3, 2015.
+Hicks-Hudson won the special election to serve the remainder of the term on November 3, 2015.
 However, she later lost her bid for re-election on November 7, 2017 to fellow Democrat and Lucas County Treasurer Wade Kapszukiewicz.